-Our Constitutional Law Sub-committee welcomes the opportunity to consider and respond to the European Charter of Local Self-Government (Incorporation) (Scotland) Bill.
+Our Constitutional Law Sub-committee welcomes the opportunity comment on the European Charter of Local Self-Government (Incorporation) (Scotland) Bill in connection with the stage 1 Debate.
 The Sub-committee has the following comments to put forward for consideration.

 General Comments